sysfce2/AviSynth_masktools/README.md

   Using "paramscale" tells the filter that parameters are given at what bit depth range.
 - dual function signatures (float and int), for backward compatibility with integer-type parameter list, prevent usage of earlier plugin-loaded masktools version
 - keep old parameter ordering: parameters which are non-existant in 2.0b1 are inserted at the end of the parameter list, not before the common parameters Y, U, V
+- new: "swap" keyword in expressions
+- new: "dup" keyword in expressions

 **v2.2.4 (20170304)
 - mt_polish to recognize: